dolafson/dnd-dpr/README.md

 DND Damage Per Round Calculator

 This tool calculates the average Damage Per Round for Spell and Weapon Attacks.
+It supports this calculation for both single round and multi-round scenarios.
+For example, the tool may suggest casting Hunter's Mark as a first round Bonus Action.
+This may yield a smaller first round damage, but maximize total damage across rounds.

-This program currently runs from a linux/mac commandline.
-For a user-friendly web interface, consider using [DPR Calc](https://dprcalc.com/), which provides great support for Weapon DPR (but does not yet support spells)
+The tool can be run as a mobile app, or from a Linux / Mac commandline.
+The mobile app is currently very primitive.
+For a more user-friendly web interface, consider using [DPR Calc](https://dprcalc.com/), which provides great support for single turn Weapon DPR.
+It does not yet support spells or multi-turn scenarios

 This tool reads spell and monster data originally from [Nick Aschenbach](https://github.com/nick-aschenbach/dnd-data/tree/main/data).
 ```